-In Star Trek: Deep Space Nine, Starfleet developed a projectile weapon known as the TR-116, in the event that personnel were in environments where phasers would not work.
+In Star Trek: Deep Space Nine, Starfleet developed a projectile weapon known as the TR-116 rifle, in the event that personnel were in environments where phasers would be undesirable; EMP-like areas, or simply atmospheres that might be ignited by phasers.
 The rifle had some interesting uses; Chu'lak modified it with a mini-transporter, allowing it to beam its bullet to other rooms only a few centimeters from its target, and a high precision visual sensor, allowing for lethal targeting up to the maximum range of the micro-transporter (plus the effective range of the rifle).
 The rifle never entered service due to the invention of newer technologies.
 In some of the Deep Space novels, however, the rifle is said to be quite useful, especially against the Borg.
 It is also implied that another reason Starfleet doesn't use the weapon is because it is too good, since one can modify it to transport bullets, allowing potential assassins to do their work with little effort.
 Whether or not it has a semi or full auto function isn't mentioned... but all things considered, it can be assumed.

 Between the aforementioned newer technologies and the fact that the weapon lacks a non-lethal option, Starfleet would have happily discontinued the TR-116 as soon as possible.
 Less a case of "too good" and more a case of "This is only good for assassination now, so the United Federation of Planets does not need it."
 Of course, the plans aren't classified enough, and in the only episode featuring the TR-116, this fact plus crazy person plus replicator equals murder.